dga711/msfs-cj4DG/README.md

+> **This project is discontinued as I met another group who is doing really good things to the CJ4.
+Will try to contribute there instead.
+I will link it here when its public.**

 # MSFS Citation CJ4 Mod

 A mod aiming to improve the FMC systems of the Citation CJ4 in Microsoft Flightsimulator 2020.
 And maybe get some (Inop.) knobs working.